-According to data released by the United States Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), roads across America have been getting safer ever since stricter seatbelt laws were introduced and law enforcement increased their efforts to crack down on drunk drivers.
-Over the past decade, deaths caused by motor vehicle accidents have dropped by almost 25 percent according to NHTSA – however, the number of deaths caused by wrong-way driving accidents has remained steady at approximately 360 fatalities every year.
+According to data released by the National Highway Traffic Safety Administration (NHTSA), roads across America have been getting safer ever since stricter seatbelt laws were introduced and law enforcement increased their efforts to crack down on drunk drivers.
+Over the past decade, deaths caused by motor vehicle accidents have dropped by almost 25 percent according to NHTSA – however, the number of deaths caused by wrong-way driving accidents in the U.S. has remained steady at approximately 360 fatalities every year.

 What Causes Wrong-Way Driving Accidents?

 Federal agencies keep a close eye on accidents like these in order to learn what led up to them and what changes need to be made to prevent them in the future.
 The National Transportation Safety Board (NTSB) released a Highway Special Investigation Report (PDF) in December of 2012 that detailed their findings following research and analyses of a number of wrong-way driving crashes.
 Surprisingly, officials reported that one of the most common factors leading to these types of crashes included confusing roadway design and poor signage.

 In addition, the drivers who were travelling in the wrong direction were often at fault.
 Leading factors include:

 - Age: The NTSB report showed that drivers 70 years old and above were the wrong-way driver in approximately 15 percent of all wrong-way driving crashes, while they were the right-way driver in only 3 percent of these types of crashes.
 In the crashes studied, drivers in this age group were driving the wrong direction in 233 crashes, while 51 were driving in the correct direction.